How to Create Effective Food Standard Operating Procedures

 You should also gather feedback from employees who perform these tasks daily.
 They often spot gaps you don’t see.

-Look for areas that need standardization.
+Look for critical areas that need standardization.
 Then, list all the tasks that need SOPs because they will act as the foundation of everything that follows.

 2. Determine the Scope of SOPs